VincentWei/MiniGUI/README.md

 On the contrary, the legacy schema of MiniGUI-Processes uses the same frame buffer for all processes (and all main windows) in the system.
+So the legacy schema is also called shared frame buffer schema.

 MiniGUI Core implements the default compositor.
 But you can implement your own compositor by programming your own server, i.e., `mginit`.